Best Sleeves for 12-inch MacBook

 There are two styles available: Classic and Rutledge.
 A special technique is used for the Rutledge that lays one color over another, following the grain of the leather.
 Once the color is laid down, some elements of it are removed.
 For this reason, no two Rutledge editions will be exactly alike.

-Incase Icon Tensaerlite sleeve for 12 inch MacBooks
+Incase Icon Tensaerlite sleeve for 12-inch MacBooks

 If you like neoprene, the Icon Tensaerlite sleeve from Incase offers extra protection ... for a few extra dollars.
 The Icon's upper and lower neoprene compression panels hug your MacBook while the shock-absorbing Tensaerlite bumpers protect against damage from knocks and falls.

-The interior is made from a soft faux-fur lining to keep your MacBook scratch-free and the magnetic enclosure secures it and keeps it from slipping out.
+The interior of this $70 case is made from a soft faux-fur lining to keep your MacBook scratch-free and the magnetic enclosure secures it and keeps it from slipping out.

 Your favorite?